christaylorcodes/AzureKeyVaultHelper/Docs/Set-AzKeyVaultSecret.md

 To obtain a DateTime object, use the Get-Date cmdlet.
 For more information, type \`Get-Help Get-Date\`.

-Specifies the expiration time, as a DateTime object, for the secret that this cmdlet updates.
-This parameter uses Coordinated Universal Time (UTC).
-To obtain a DateTime object, use the Get-Date cmdlet.
-For more information, type \`Get-Help Get-Date\`.

 ```yaml
 Type: DateTime
 Parameter Sets: (All)